Home » Where Is The Best Place To Put A Parrot Cage?

 can I put my parrot's cage outside?

 Colder climates aren’t as good for parrots’ health as warm, sunnier places.
-Parrots kept outside are more vulnerable to the elements, including wind, rain, and snow.
+Parrots kept outside are also more vulnerable to the elements, including wind, rain, and snow.

 • Disease-causing pathogens.